LIJIAWEI040301/Use-computational-methods-to-roughly-estimate-the-size-of-small-molecule-compounds/README.md

 ## Methodology

 We use the following tools and steps to calculate the size of small molecules:
-1. Extract the coordinates of the small molecule from PDB or PDBQT files.
+1. Extract the coordinates of the small molecule from PDBQT files.
 2. Input the coordinates into an online tool for calculation.
 3. Use the calculation results to select a reasonable `overlap` parameter.